scrunglebunky/Yup/README.md

 # YUP DEVLOG
 ## PART TWO - ADDING CONTENT
+- 11/01/23: added WARNING SIGNS for enemies to use to notify the player where they're going to go
 - 10/29/23: added new bullets, all spawning patterns exist in game, all enemies have skins, unique entrance patterns per world
 - 10/20/23: added a bunch more spawning patterns, and fixed some more difficulty scaling issues
 - 10/20/23: added unique spawn patterns for the home world, somehow added a new bug in gameover, plans to optimize the vectors